 Before you leave treatment, the facility should help you set up a post-rehab drug treatment plan.
-There are many people who go through the treatment process and believe that they’re magically cured.
+There are many people who go through the drug addiction treatment process and believe that they’re magically cured.
 This is one of the biggest mistakes that a person can make because it takes ongoing work to stay sober.
 In order to make this process easier, a quality treatment facility will set you up with additional help post-discharge.

 Your therapists will personalize your aftercare planning to your specific requirement since everyone needs something a little different in recovery.
 For example, one of the leading causes of relapse is an untreated dual diagnosis.
-Because of this, the professionals at the rehab facility you choose will add follow-up care to your aftercare regimen.
+Because of this, the professionals at the addiction treatment program facility you choose will add follow-up care to your aftercare regimen.
 You may also require additional therapy or doctor’s appointments to improve your health.
 Depending on your personal situation, it also may be a good idea to find a sober living home once you leave.

 Why is Rehab Aftercare Necessary?

 Many people recovering from addiction have this misconception that addiction treatment is a cure.
 The reality is that a person doesn’t develop an addiction in a day or even a month, and it’s naive to think that you can treat the problem in this time frame.
 The goal of treatment is to help a person create a sturdy foundation for his or her personal recovery, which is ongoing and long-lasting.
 Treatment is going to help you or your loved one discover where the cravings to drink or use are coming from.

 Through a wide range of treatment methods, clients learn what their triggers are and how to overcome them.
 Many of these therapies are like training wheels while the person is in treatment.
 The goal is that once individuals are ready to finish treatment, they can continue using the tools they’ve learned.
-Some of the common addiction treatment programs a client will go through include:
+Some of the common addiction therapy services a client will go through include:

 - Individual therapy